In most countries in sub-Saharan Africa, over half the students in early grades achieve below the minimum proficiency level in reading.

 100% of children reach minimum proficiency in reading in early grades

 Getting children into school is not enough.
-Without taking away from the many other worthwhile purposes that schools do and must pursue, students need to be able to read and carry out basic mathematics.
+Without taking away from the many other worthwhile purposes that schools do and must pursue, students need to be able to read and to carry out basic mathematics.
 These are the foundation for other learning, for individual empowerment and wellbeing, as well as for social, political and economic outcomes.

 Children and youth

 Many children in some of the world’s poorest countries lack basic reading and mathematics skills.
-Early grade reading assessments in northern states of Nigeria, such as Kaduna and Sokoto, and in provinces of the Democratic Republic of Congo, such as Equateur and Katanga, for instance, suggest that 80% of grade 3 students in primary school could not even read a single word of connected text.
+Early grade reading assessments in northern states of Nigeria, such as Kaduna and Sokoto, and in provinces of the Democratic Republic of Congo, such as Equateur and Katanga, for instance, suggest that over 80% of grade 3 students in primary school could not even read a single word of connected text.

 The red lines show the percentage of children in school that have basic reading skills by grade, while the blue lines show the percentage of all children who have basic reading skills, whether in school or not by the age that corresponds to their grade.